-It’s also essential to understand the lay of the land regarding current B2B content marketing practices.
+Understanding the lay of the land regarding current B2B content marketing practices is also essential.
 Here are some statistics to know.

-- Roughly 50 percent of B2B marketers outsource at least one task related to marketing.
+- Roughly 50 percent of B2B marketers outsource at least one marketing-related task.
 About 84 percent of those say that the task is content marketing for them.

 - B2B customers are still human beings.
 That’s why 50 percent of B2B content marketing is about raising awareness and interest in a brand.

-- Long-form content that digs deeply into meaty topics ranks better on Google, with 1,447 words being the average length of a piece of page-one content.
+- Long-form content that digs deeply into meaty topics ranks better on Google, with 1,447 words being the average length of page-one content.

-- Although all positions within a sales funnel are important, B2B content marketing teams create top-of-funnel content the most often, with it constituting 67 percent of their output.
+- Although all positions within a sales funnel are essential, B2B content marketing teams create top-of-funnel content the most often, constituting 67 percent of their output.

-- How many Google searches does the average B2B customer conduct before making a purchase?
+- How many Google searches does the average B2B customer conduct before purchasing?
 According to Google, it’s about twelve on average.

 Types of Content Marketing

-Nowadays, digital marketers’ options are wide open regarding their ongoing content marketing strategies.
+Digital marketers’ options for ongoing content marketing strategies are wide open.
 Here’s a look at a few of the most common types of content marketing you can choose from to help you reach your goals.